Šuflaj

 Šuflaj (Sufflei or Schufflei) is a surname of German origins.
 The Šufflay family was from the surroundings of Baden-Württemberg, and in the middle of the 16th century they moved to Croatia:

+Origins

 The Šufflay family is from Württemberg and they were a mining family who worked inside the Samobor mines.
 It is known that Mihaly Sufflei was the founder of the Šufflay family in Samobor area.
 It is a chance that this family originally inhabited Otruševec, the village in Samobor.
 In Otruševec, 1717, Martin Šufflay was moved, and many were born of him a further family of Šufflay.